valueflows/vf-apps-agents/README.md

 # vf-apps-agents
-This repo will define apps for both individual (personal) agents as well as organizational agents.
+This repo will define some requirements for apps for both individual (personal) agents as well as organizational agents.

 Agent apps are required for [agent-centric computing](https://github.com/valueflows/vf-apps-agents/wiki/Agent-centric-computing).